 Onions – I prefer a yellow onion, but use whatever onion you like and have on hand.

 Cabbage – A small to medium-sized head of green cabbage is what I use.
 Savoy cabbage will work, too.
 I’m not precise in my measurements here because the recipe is flexible.
 If you love cabbage or want to reduce the carbs, use fewer noodles and more cabbage.
-If you are more interested in the buttered noodles, use more noodles and less cabbage.
+If you are more interested in buttered noodles, use more noodles and less cabbage.

 Fried Cabbage and Noodles with Kielbasa – Yum!